fsoubelet/dotfiles/README.md

 #### Atom

 Atom is my choice editor when on macOS.
 I keep my packages in sync with [package-sync][package-sync]. the installation script takes care of symlinking `~/.atom/packages.cson` to the `atom/packages.cson` file of this repository.
 To implement your packages, you can use the `Create Package List` command to create your `packages.cson` file and overwrite mine.
 Package-sync will download and install your packages when starting Atom.
+You may have to set your themes manually.

 #### Neovim